-- "settlement permit: worker- R-W-R card from 2011 onwards" - "temporary residence permit intercompany transfers (Rotationskraft)" - "temporary residence permit persons on business assignments of third country firms without a registered office in Austria (Betriebsentsandter GATS)" - "temporary residence permit special cases of paid employment" specified in the Foreign Employment Act, the most prominent being for researchers.
+- settlement permit: worker- R-W-R card from 2011 onwards - settlement permit: R-W-R-plus card from 2011 onwards - temporary residence permit intercompany transfers (Rotationskraft) - temporary residence permit persons on business assignments of third country firms without a registered office in Austria (Betriebsentsandter GATS) - temporary residence permit special cases of paid employment specified in the Foreign Employment Act, the most important being for researchers.

 For the above permits, access to the labour market is issued together with the residence permit in a so called "one stop shop procedure", which means that the settlement and the work permit are issued in a single procedure.
-In addition, third country nationals who have a residence permit without the explicit right to enter the labour market may obtain a work permit on the basis of an employer nomination scheme, i.e. after labour market testing.10
+In addition, third country nationals who have a residence permit without the explicit right to enter the labour market may obtain a work permit on the basis of an employer nomination scheme, i.e. after labour market testing.

-The work permits are subject to quota regulations: the total number of work permits (bewilligungspflichtige Beschäftigung) is capped (Federal State quotas) to the extent that the number of employed and unemployed third country foreigners, who work on the basis of a work permit does not exceed 7% of the total dependent labour supply (§14 AusIBG, BGBI 28 April 2011).
+The quota of work permits (bewilligungspflichtige Beschäftigung) is set by the Ministry of Labour such that the sum of employed and unemployed third country foreigners, who work on the basis of a work permit, does not exceed 7% of the total dependent labour supply (§14 AusIBG, BGBI 28 April 2011).
 In some special cases a work permit can be granted by the governor beyond this quota up to a limit of 8% of the labour supply.